-Court personnel may gather information through surveys and focus groups designed to help determine victim and community satisfaction with the court system.
-Those research methods may also be used to measure the impact of BARJ.
-BARJ-based practices within a formal agreement involving restitution and community service should be examined to determine if they are consistent with the BARJ philosophy.
+Prosecutors may gather information through surveys and focus groups designed to help determine victim and community satisfaction with the courts and gain input on what problems exist in their neighborhoods.
+The same research methods also may be used to measure the impact of BARJ-based practices and programs.
+BARJ-based practices themselves, including the elements of a formal agreement of a program, such as restitution and community service, should be examined to determine

+Although many offices do not have the resources to implement information-gathering techniques, many colleges and universities are interested in providing research support. whether they are consistent with the BARJ philosophy.
 In addition, community service completion and restitution compliance rates can be measured.
 Although many offices do not have the resources to implement these information-gathering techniques, many colleges and universities are interested in providing research support.